Impression-Aware Recommender Systems: Reviewed Papers

 \subsubsection{Multi-Armed Bandits}

-Three papers~\cite{DBLP:conf/sigir/LiKG16/reinforcement-learning/collaborative-filtering-multi-armed-bandits,DBLP:conf/recsys/McInerneyLHHBGM18/reinforcement-learning/multi-armed-bandit-explore-exploit-and-explain,DBLP:conf/wsdm/GrusonCCMHTC19/reinforcement-learning/impressions-to-stream-for-playlist-recommendation} describe \gls{mab} recommenders. \citet{DBLP:conf/wsdm/GrusonCCMHTC19/reinforcement-learning/impressions-to-stream-for-playlist-recommendation} describe a recommender and in the music domain.
-The goal of the recommender is to maximize the ``impression-to-stream'', \idest the number of interactions per impression on a two-dimensional carousel layout.
-The paper defines interacted impressions as playlists with at least one song listened for more than thirty seconds, while non-interacted impressions are playlists without listened songs or with songs reproduced for less than thirty seconds.
-Similar to previous papers, the reward is \num{1} when the playlist is an interacted impression, while \num{0} when it is a non-interacted one. \citet{DBLP:conf/sigir/LiKG16/reinforcement-learning/collaborative-filtering-multi-armed-bandits} describe a recommender in the domain of online advertisements.
+Three papers~\cite{DBLP:conf/sigir/LiKG16/reinforcement-learning/collaborative-filtering-multi-armed-bandits,DBLP:conf/recsys/McInerneyLHHBGM18/reinforcement-learning/multi-armed-bandit-explore-exploit-and-explain,DBLP:conf/wsdm/GrusonCCMHTC19/reinforcement-learning/impressions-to-stream-for-playlist-recommendation} describe \gls{mab} recommenders. \citet{DBLP:conf/sigir/LiKG16/reinforcement-learning/collaborative-filtering-multi-armed-bandits} describe a recommender in the domain of online advertisements.
 The goal of the recommender is to balance exploitation and exploration in their generated recommendations.
 In particular, the recommender creates clusters of users and items using global impressions.
 The paper defines the reward as a piece-wise function, where non-interacted impressions receive a reward of \num{0}, while interacted impressions receive a reward of \num{1}. \citet{DBLP:conf/recsys/McInerneyLHHBGM18/reinforcement-learning/multi-armed-bandit-explore-exploit-and-explain} describe a contextual multi-armed bandit recommender in the music domain.
 The goal of the recommender is to generate relevant recommendations and ``explanations'', \idest detailing the reasons behind recommendations.
 The recommender is tasked to predict whether a given user-item pair is an interacted or non-interacted impression.
 Then, the recommender generates impressions containing items with the highest probability of being interactions.
 Consequently, the paper deems non-interacted impressions as negative signals.
 Moreover, the paper assigns the label ``1'' to interacted impressions and the label ``0'' to non-interacted impressions.
-The recommender predicts such labels using a factorization machine~\cite{DBLP:conf/icdm/Rendle10/non-impressions/factorization-machines}.
+The recommender predicts such labels using a factorization machine~\cite{DBLP:conf/icdm/Rendle10/non-impressions/factorization-machines}. \citet{DBLP:conf/wsdm/GrusonCCMHTC19/reinforcement-learning/impressions-to-stream-for-playlist-recommendation} describe a recommender and in the music domain.
+The goal of the recommender is to maximize the ``impression-to-stream'', \idest the number of interactions per impression on a two-dimensional carousel layout.
+The paper defines interacted impressions as playlists with at least one song listened for more than thirty seconds, while non-interacted impressions are playlists without listened songs or with songs reproduced for less than thirty seconds.
+Similar to previous papers, the reward is \num{1} when the playlist is an interacted impression, while \num{0} when it is a non-interacted one.